Akwasititus/airbnb-clone-project/README.md

 - DevOps Engineer: Ensures the smooth operation of the development and production environments.
 They'll handle deployment, monitoring, and maintenance.
 - Project Manager: Oversees the project's progress, timeline, and resources.
 They'll facilitate communication among team members and stakeholders.
 - UX/UI Designer: Creates user-centered designs, wireframes, and prototypes.
 They'll craft an intuitive and engaging user experience.

+Technology Stack

+Here's a breakdown of the technologies used in the project:

+- Backend Framework: Django: A high-level web framework for building robust and scalable RESTful APIs.
+It provides an excellent foundation for handling complex backend logic and database integration.
+- Database Management: PostgreSQL: A powerful, open-source relational database management system.
+It's used for storing and managing data, ensuring data consistency and integrity.
+- API Framework: GraphQL: A query language for APIs that allows for flexible and efficient data retrieval.
+It enables clients to specify exactly what data they need, reducing overhead and improving performance.
+- Frontend Framework: A JavaScript framework like React or Angular can be used for building a dynamic and responsive user interface.
+- Hosting and Deployment: Cloud platforms like AWS or Google Cloud can be used for hosting and deploying the application, ensuring scalability and reliability.
+- Security Measures: Technologies like OAuth or JWT can be used for authentication and authorization, protecting user data and ensuring secure access to the application.